IOTechSystems/xrt-examples/AzureSphere/README.md

 ![Application Manifest](images/AppManifest.svg)

-* Edit the [config/modbus.json](config/modbus.json) file and  replace 10.0.0.1 with the IP address of your PC
+* Edit the [config/modbus.json](config/modbus.json) file and replace 10.0.0.1 with the IP address of your PC (if using ModbusPal) or the address of the Damocles unit if using actual hardware.

 ![Device Service Config](images/DeviceServiceConfig.svg)